LUWIZ

 What sets Claude apart from ChatGPT and Gemini

-Next, the source of the index.
-Claude's web search relies on an index distinct from Google's.
-What surfaces in Google's AI Overviews does not necessarily surface in Claude, and vice versa.
-It is documented: only 11% of the domains cited by ChatGPT are also cited by AI Overviews.
-The overlap between AI engines remains low, which forces you to optimize for each one.
+First, the index.
+Claude's web search relies on an index distinct from both Google's and OpenAI's.
+What surfaces in Google's AI Overviews doesn't necessarily surface in Claude, and vice versa.
+It's documented: only 11% of domains cited by ChatGPT are also cited by AI Overviews.
+Overlap between AI engines stays low, forcing you to optimize for each one.

 CriterionChatGPT / web searchClaude / web search

-Audience volume900M+ users/weekSmaller audience, professional and technical use
+Audience volume900M+ users/weekSmaller audience, pro and technical use

 Favored content toneDirect, lists, quick answersNuance, rigor, explicit conditions